 Is MDR the same as managed SIEM?

-No. SIEM is a log-aggregation and correlation layer.
-Managed SIEM is a service that operates the SIEM platform for you.
-MDR is broader: it operates whatever telemetry layer you have (EDR, XDR, SIEM) with active threat hunting and documented response.
-Many organizations run both, particularly when they need SIEM for compliance reporting and MDR for the response loop.
+No. SIEM is a log-aggregation and correlation layer, and managed SIEM is a service that operates that platform for you.
+MDR is broader: it operates whatever telemetry layer you have across EDR, XDR or SIEM, with active threat hunting and documented response.
+Many Canadian organizations run both, particularly when compliance reporting needs 12 months of searchable logs and the response loop needs a SOC.

 Do businesses still need antivirus if they have MDR?

 Yes.
-MDR sits on top of endpoint tooling, not instead of it.
-Modern endpoint protection (EPP) and EDR produce the telemetry the MDR SOC watches; without that telemetry, there is nothing to watch.
+MDR sits on top of endpoint tooling rather than instead of it.
+Modern endpoint protection that replaced signature antivirus and EDR produce the telemetry the MDR SOC watches; without that telemetry there is nothing to watch.
 The right framing is that endpoint tooling is the eyes and MDR is the brain.
-You need both.
+Both are required, and in 2026 no Canadian insurer accepts one without the other.

 How much does MDR cost for a Canadian 50-person business?